reyesprince31/reyesprince31/README.md

 ## 🌱 What I'm Currently Learning
 I'm always looking for opportunities to learn and grow.
 Currently, I'm diving deeper into:
+- Typescript for robust type checking to identify and address bugs early in the development process.
 - Next.js for server-side rendering in React applications
 - GraphQL for efficient and flexible API development
 - Microservices architecture for scalable applications